-Implementation Strategy: The Residential HVAC Program educates consumers, plumbing/heating installers, and vendors regarding the benefits of high efficiency equipment to increase consumer acceptance of these products and to encourage consumers to purchase ENERGY STAR[®] certified models when they shop.
+Implementation Strategy: This program educates customers, plumbing/heating installers, and vendors regarding the benefits of high efficiency equipment to increase consumer acceptance of these products and to encourage consumers to purchase ENERGY STAR® certified models when they shop.
 Customers may apply for equipment rebates online or by mail.

 Educational thank you kits are sent to program participants.
 Designed to keep energy efficiency at the top of consumers' minds, this kit provides a showerhead and aerator along with an educational message describing the associated savings.
-The kits also includes information on how consumers can take additional steps to improve their home with other electric and gas energy efficiency offerings and a call to action directs consumers to National Grid's website.
+The kits also includes information on how customers can take additional steps to improve their home with other gas energy efficiency offerings and a call to action directs customers to National Grid's website.